wp-plugins/www-xml-sitemap-generator-org/readme.txt

 == Installation ==

 1. We recommend you install Google XML Sitemap Generator via the WordPress.org plugin directory.
-2. After activating it just works!.
+2. After activating it just works!
 3. Click the "settings" link to edit global settings.
 4. Configure tag, category, post and page level settings when adding / editing them.
 5. It's that easy!